hemanthkumargr/docs/appendix/PayPal-Environment-Setup.md

 - Note: Users must sign up for an actual Business Account to start accepting transactions on a production site.
 This can be done here: https://merchant.paypal.com/cgi-bin/marketingweb?cmd=_render-content&content_ID=merchant/express_checkout&nav=2.1.5
 - Please familiarize yourself with the PayPal Express Checkout Prerequisites before proceeding. https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_api_ECGettingStarted

-Once you have established an account with PayPal, begin by including the PayPal Module dependency to your pom.xml.
+Once you have established an account with PayPal, begin by including the PayPal Module dependency to your main pom.xml.

 ```xml
 <dependency>